Zamia pygmaea

 Zamia pygmaea is a species of plant in the family Zamiaceae found only in Cuba.
 It is the smallest living cycad.
 It is listed as critically endangered on the IUCN Red List based on its limited distribution, severely fragmented habitat, and population of less than 250 mature individuals.

+Z. pygmaea is part of the Zamia pumila species complex.

 Common names

 The vernacular names guáyiga, guayra, guayará or guayaro, which are generic names for Zamia cycad in general in Caribbean Spanish, are used for Zamia pygmaea and other closely related species in Cuba.
 The former name was first recorded by Bartolomé de Las Casas around 1550, who described it as the name used by the Native Americans (Taíno) living in the mountains of Cuba, the other names are thought to be bastardisations of the first name when it was adopted into Spanish.
 The Taíno name for this plant is thought to be a possible origin for the Spanish verb guayar, 'to grate', due to the past use of Zamia species for making bread.
 Other names which are used for this species in Cuba are yuquilla de paredón and yuquilla de ratón, which refer to the poisonous nature of the plant.

 The species has been given the name red dwarf cycad by one US website.